-In this paper we have presented the basic mechanisms of the Particle Filter algorithm and a tracking application has been developed fusing datas from color and motion cues.
-The objective has been tracking objects and getting coordinates in real world.
-In order to obtain the coordinates measurements, a perspective correction procedure has been introduced.
-Three motion models have been developed and tested with the terrain mobile robot Pioneer P3-AT.
+In this paper we presented the basic mechanisms of the Particle Filter algorithm and a tracking application was developed fusing datas from color and motion cues.
+The objective was track objects and get coordinates in real world.
+In order to obtain the coordinates measurements, a perspective correction procedure was introduced.
+Three motion models were developed and tested with the terrain mobile robot Pioneer P3-AT.

-The constant velocity model has been the one that presented better results, as can be seen in Fig. 2 and Fig. 3 and verified through Tab.
-1. The random walk model can also be used in this application, but it fails when the tracked object moves faster and it has been observed a slower response than the constant velocity model.
-The constant acceleration model loses the tracked object easily because the noise propagation to the position increases a lot and the state variable weighted are the position (x, y).
-A fusion with velocity or acceleration sensors could improve these model, because the particles would have more variables of the state vector weighted.
+The constant velocity model were the one that presented better results, as can be seen in Fig. (2) and Fig. (3).
+The random walk model can also be used in this application, but it fails when the tracked object moves faster and it were observed that it has a slower response than the constant velocity model.
+The constant acceleration model loses the tracked object easily because the noise propagation to the position increases a lot.
+A fusion with velocity or acceleration sensors could improve these model.